-PURPOSE The Investment Policy provides a clear description of the fund's investment It establishes the modus operandi of the team, ensuring all the critical step the team.
-The Process Manual describes the standard processes followed transaction and portfolio management, from sourcing to exit. the team, ensuring all the critical steps ar bes the standard processes followed by th e taken to maximiz e the quality of investing achieved by WHY THIS MATTERS It guides the manager in what investments to make and how to manage the portfolio within a risk level of high-quality investment decisions and effective risk management rely on a consistent approach, in clear workflow and structured due diligence framework.
-The manual is central in staff onboarding, helps win investor confidence. including standardized procedures, a Does your Investment Policy contain FOUNDATIONAL EXPANDED the key elements suitable for your stage ?
-Checklist () Checklist () How do you know your Investment Policy is achieving its purpose?
-Your investment strategy is clear, investments are in line with the objectives of the fund, your investment team is well briefed on the investment process and you are generating financial and impact returns in line with investor expectations.
-The management team is clear about the steps from start to finish of the investment process.
+PURPOSE The Investment Policy provides a clear description of the fund's investment processes and procedures to implement the fund strategy.
+It establishes the modus operandi of the team, ensuring all the critical steps are taken to maximize the quality of investing achieved by the team.
+The Process Manual describes the standard processes followed by the management for deal sourcing, assessment, approval, transaction and portfolio management, from sourcing to exit.
+WHY THIS MATTERS high-quality invest ment decisions I structured due and effective risk management rely on a cor nsistent ap a risk level acceptable to investors.
+Consistently pproach, including standardized procedures, a nboarding, collection of performance data and Does your Investment Policy contain the key elements suitable for your stage ?
+FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your Investment Policy is achieving its purpose ?
+Your investment strategy is clear, investments are in line with the objectives of the fund, your investment team is well briefed on investment process and you are generating financial and impact returns in line with investor expectations.
+The management team is c about the steps from start to finish of the investment process.

-Portfolio Monitoring & Investor Reporting

-PURPOSE To help maximize value addition to the portfolio and maintain investors informed of portfolio performance WHY THIS MATTERS Targeted and effective support to investees is only possible if there is adequate information on their progress.
-Good investor vital to win investor confidence and attract more investment.
-How do you know your portfolio The management team is able to report to investors the key financial and impact metrics agreed in the LPA. monitoring strategy is working?
+Portfolio Monitoring & Investor Reporting Pillars of Performance PURPOSE To help maximize value addition to the portfolio and maintain investors informed of portfolio performance ăăăăăă WHY THIS MATTERS Targeted and effective support to investees is only possible if there is adequate information on their progress.
+Good investor reporting is vital to win investor confidence and attract more investment.
+How do you know your portfolio monitoring strategy is working?
+The management team is able to report to investors the key financial and impact metrics agreed in the LPA.
 How do you know your investor reporting strategy is working?
-Investors are reporting satisfaction with the quality and timeliness of reporting they are receiving from the Manco.
+Investors are reporting satisfaction with the quality and timeliness of reporting they are receiving from the M anco.